|I heard you, people who wanted a less-sweet Barbarian. :)|

-“I want you there when he wakes up,” Bergman said as soon as Kaiya and DeWitt entered.
+“I want you there when he wakes up,” Bergman said as soon as Kaiya and DeWitt came in.

-Kaiya exchanged a glance with DeWitt before they sat down.
+She exchanged a quick grin with DeWitt before they sat down.
 “Yes, Chief.”

 “Clear your head of any preconceived notions about him and give me your gut reaction after you’ve had a chance to observe him and get him talking.
-We’ll have DeWitt and three or four other big officers stationed in the room in case he manages to break out of the chair restraints.
+We’ll have DeWitt and two or three other big officers stationed in the room in case he manages to break out of his chair.
 We’ll hit him with so much voltage he won’t be able to move for a week.”